ishitvaagrawal/House-Rent-Prediction/README.md

 The trained LSTM model's performance is evaluated using metrics like Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
 The predictions are visualized using line plots to compare the model's predictions with the actual house rent prices.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you find any issues or have suggestions for improvements.

 ## License